ncatlab/nlab-content/pages/6383.md

 +-- {: .num_prop }
 ###### Proposition

-The [[torsion-free]] and divisible abelian groups are precisely the $\mathbb{Q}$-vector spaces, i.e. if $A$ is torsion-free and divisible, then it carries a unique vector space structure.
+The [[torsion-free]] and divisible abelian groups are precisely the [[rational vector spaces]], i.e. if $A$ is torsion-free and divisible, then it carries a unique vector space structure.

 =--